mmguero-dev/Malcolm-Test/README.md

 * `--sleep 0`: since Malcolm was already started, there is no need to sleep before beginning test execution
 * `--existing-vm malcolm-nearby-satyr`: specify the name of the existing running VM obtained by `virter vm ls`
 * `--vm-provision-os false`: since the image is already provisioned, skip VM provisioning steps
-* `--vm-provision-malcolm false`: since the image already configured Malcolm, skip Malcolm provisioning steps
+* `--vm-provision-malcolm false`: since the Malcolm instance is already configured, skip Malcolm provisioning steps
 * `--run-tests`: run the test suite
 * `--pcap-path /path/to/Malcolm-Test-PCAP`: specify the path to the upload artifacts used by the tests